gatsbyjs/gatsby/docs/blog/2019-03-27-security-for-modern-web-frameworks/index.md

 There are indeed whole classes of security vulnerabilities that are eliminated by using Gatsby for web development; but there are still other vulnerabilities that are shared and some that are created.
 As a Gatsby developer, you need to make sure you are aware of these possible vulnerabilities and how to remedy them.

-The article "[Security for Static Websites](https://blog.sqreen.com/static-websites-security/)" covers these security issues well and includes complete solutions; this post will act as an introduction to get you familiar with these same concepts in Gatsby.
+This post will act as an introduction to get you familiar with these concepts in Gatsby.

 ## Defining Terms